Confinement performance predictions for a high field axisymmetric tandem mirror: Simulation of an end plug with optimized equilibrium, heating, and transport using RealTwin

 where ion energies are in 100's of keV and densities are in $10^{20}~\mathrm{m}^{-3}$ (other units are standard MKS).
 At high values of $\langle n \rangle$ and $E_{\mathrm{NBI}}$, the constraint on $B_0$ set by $\beta$ rather than DCLC stability.
 In this case $B_0$ was constrained with condition $\beta \leq 0.5$.
 Once the constraint equations were solved, from the simple mirror confinement time scaling law $n_{20}\tau_p = 0.25 E_{\mathrm{NBI},100 \mathrm{keV}}^{3/2} \log_{10}(R_m)$ from \citet{Egedal2022} (this scaling law is for deuterium and does not include all the details of the scaling laws presented in \eqref{eq:logan_scaling}, but is sufficient for the constraint exercise here), one can calculate the upper bound on the absorbed $P_{\mathrm{NBI}}$ required to reach the target value of $\langle n \rangle$ using fueling rate balance:

 From the POPCON analysis performed in Section~\ref{sec:POPCONs}, it was identified that plasma radius $a_m \gtrsim 0.15~\mathrm{m}$ and density $\langle n \rangle \sim $1.0-1.5$\times 10^{20}~\mathrm{m}^{-3}$.
 Plotting contours of $P_{\mathrm{NBI}}$ and $a_m$ versus $E_{\mathrm{NBI}}$ and $\langle n \rangle$ produces a plot like that shown in Figure~\ref{fig:constraints}.
-This plot indicates an operating region accessible with reasonable $P_{\mathrm{NBI}}$ values $<25~\mathrm{MW}$ exists between $E_{\mathrm{NBI}}$ of $200~\mathrm{keV}$ and $300~\mathrm{keV}$.
-However, the method used to constrain NBI absorption with \eqref{eq:NBI_abs} is perhaps suboptimal.
-It has not accounted for that, despite not being absorbed as readily at high energies, the beam may still be more efficient at fueling, and simplified scaling laws were used here rather than an actual Fokker-Planck calculation.
-This will be corrected in the next part of this section with more detailed simulations using the RealTwin.
+This plot indicates an operating region accessible with reasonable $P_{\mathrm{NBI}}$ values $<20~\mathrm{MW}$ exists between $E_{\mathrm{NBI}}$ of $200~\mathrm{keV}$ and $300~\mathrm{keV}$.
+However, the method used to constrain NBI absorption with \eqref{eq:NBI_abs} is suboptimal.
+It has not accounted for that, despite not being absorbed as readily at high energies, the beam may still be more efficient at fuelling, and simplified scaling laws were used here rather than an actual Fokker-Planck calculation.
+Furthermore, the electron temperature in this analysis is implicitly taken to be $\sim 0.1 E_\mathrm{NBI}$ in accordance with the scaling law from \citet{Egedal2022}.
+This is lower than the values predicted by the POPCONs in Section~\ref{sec:POPCONs}.
+These discrepancies will be corrected in the next parts of this section with more detailed simulations using the RealTwin.